flytzen/blog/_posts/2019-04-29-Everything-I-thought-I-knew-about-async-was-wrong.md

 The presentation and the code samples [are on GitHub](https://github.com/flytzen/Async.Presentation) and I have also recorded it as a video.
 For practical reasons, the video was recorded in five parts; you can see them all [in one playlist](https://www.youtube.com/watch?v=UzVMzBEpuJg&list=PLbwbf2ZiIT4N7G08GcCd1Z64N8tfgKfIn) or see the individual parts below.

+**UPDATE**: I have published a micro library to make it easy to run async actions in parallel as discussed in the "Tips" section below.
+Introducing [SafeParallelAsync ](https://github.com/NewOrbit/SafeParallelAsync).

 ## Part 1 - Introduction
 There are lots of reasons to use async - some of them are true, others are not.
 In the introduction we have a quick look at these.